About the Precinct

 Our team enjoys extensive law enforcement experience.
 Officers utilize their years of training and knowledge from previous assignments to help solve crimes, complete traffic investigations, and run a highly successful Community Oriented Policing program.
 Our functional diversity is a tremendous benefit to the varying communities in which we serve.

-Our operations mission is a top priority in 2014.
-Surveys conducted continually rank traffic problems, speeding, drugs/alcohol and crime reduction as the priority concerns of this community.
+Our operations mission is a top priority in 2018.
+Surveys conducted continually rank traffic problems, speeding, drugs/alcohol and crime reduction as the priority of this community.
 We focus intently on the prevention of traffic accidents and congestion, while aggressively enforcing speed compliance.
-This was accomplished by our commited traffic enforcement team.
+This was accomplished by our committed traffic enforcement team.
 These experienced officers place educational "speed trailers" near trouble zones.
 These trailers use radar to remind drivers of their speeds, and work as an excellent speed-reducing tool, keeping our streets, pedestrians, and other drivers' safe.
-The traffic enforcement team also target traffic issues, such as school zone safety, red-light violations, aggressive drivers, and speed compliance.
+The traffic enforcement team also targets traffic issues, such as school zone safety, red-light violations, aggressive drivers, and speed compliance.

-The Millcreek officers engaged in pro-active patrol techniques that resulted in numerous arrests of suspects involved in continuous criminal activities.
+The Millcreek Officers engaged in pro-active patrol techniques that resulted in numerous arrests of suspects involved in continuous criminal activities.
 For example, working with our district detectives, they developed crime patterns of vehicle and residential burglars to solve crimes and put suspects in jail.
-Numerous drug investigations have resulted in arrests, assisting in removing illegal drugs from Millcreek streets.
+Numerous drug investigations have resulted in arrests, assisting in removing illegal drugs from Millcreek streets which are investigated by our Investigations Division and our Community Crime Suppression Unit (C.C.S.U.).

 Community Oriented Policing